Biden New York City fundraiser with Obama and Clinton on hand is expected to bring in over $25 million

 Trump raised $20 million in the whole month of February and $8.8 million in January.
 He's also been dogged by legal bills and payments, with his campaign and the political action committees supporting him spending over $10 million in legal fees this year.

-Biden's campaign committees have more than double the cash on hand of Trump's equivalent groups, $155 million for Biden and $74 million for Trump as of late March.
+Mr. Biden's campaign committees have more than double the cash on hand of Trump's equivalent groups, $155 million for Mr. Biden and $74 million for Trump as of late March.

 "Unlike our opponent, every dollar we're raising is going to reach the voters who will decide this election — communicating the President's historic record, his vision for the future and laying plain the stakes of this election," said Biden-Harris campaign co-chair and Hollywood mogul Jeffrey Katzenberg.